awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

 + **The SNS topic doesn't have a subscription to AWS Chatbot\.**

   In the Amazon SNS console, check the **Subscriptions** tab on the **Topics** page to see if the topic has a subscription\.
 If the topic doesn't, open the AWS Chatbot console, then open your authorized client, and look at the **Configured channels** or **Configured webhooks** list\.
 Add a new channel or webhook configuration, and add the SNS topic\.
 Without this configuration, event notifications can't reach the chat rooms\.
-+ **Your SNS topic subcription to the AWS Chatbot has the Enable raw message delivery setting enabled\.**
++ **Your SNS topic subscription to the AWS Chatbot has the Enable raw message delivery setting enabled\.**

-  Don't enable the **Enable raw message delivery** feature for any SNS topic subcriptions to AWS Chatbot\.
+  Don't enable the **Enable raw message delivery** feature for any SNS topic subscriptions to AWS Chatbot\.

 ## Other AWS Chatbot Issues<a name="chatbot-notification-troubleshooting"></a>
 + **CloudWatch alarm notifications don't show the graphs from the reporting metrics\.**

   The IAM role doesn’t have CloudWatchRead permissions\.

   In the AWS Chatbot console, create a new role\.
-This role requires the Notifications permissions policy that is available from the AWS Chatbot console when you configure a new webhook or Slack channel\.
-You can also [edit your IAM role to add the needed CloudWatchRead permissions](getting-started.md#AWS::Chatbot::Role) for use with AWS Chatbot\.
+This role requires the Notifications permissions policy from the AWS Chatbot console when you configure a new webhook or Slack channel\.
+You can also edit your IAM role to [add the CloudWatchRead permissions](getting-started.md#AWS::Chatbot::Role) for AWS Chatbot\.
 + **When I set up an SNS topic in the AWS Billing and Cost Management console to forward notifications to the AWS Chatbot, I get a "Please comply with SNS Topic ARN format" error message\.**

   If the AWS Billing and Cost Management console displays an error message for the SNS topic you want to use for notifications, [you can edit the SNS topic's permissions policy so it can forward Budget notifications\.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-sns-policy.html)

   Do this if you have already configured an SNS topic that has a subscription to AWS Chatbot or have configured a new SNS topic\.
-It is not necessary if you want to use an SNS topic that is already configured and working with AWS Billing and Cost Management\.
-You can then set up that topic with a subscription to AWS Chatbot\.
+It is not needed if you want to use an Amazon SNS topic that is already configured and working with AWS Billing and Cost Management\.
+[You can then set up that topic with a subscription to AWS Chatbot](setting-up.md#Setup_intro)\.